JMK-B/lokisoft.github.io-variant-docs/getting-started/the-unite-development-portal/the-unite-development-portal.md

 The endpoint paths should not be changed though as the development platform uses this naming convention to call the tests and get the results.

-> Note: This file can be deleted and any tests can be placed in any services files.
+> [!Note] This file can be deleted and any tests can be placed in any services files.

 ### Dependencies